SiddhantDeshmukh/adventOfCode21/stijn/README.md

 **Prerequisites:**

 - Make sure you have node installed.
 You can follow [this guide](https://nodejs.org/en/download/).
-- Make sure your terminal is at the root of this directory.
+- Make sure your terminal is at the root of this repository.

 Run the challenges with node.
 `node stijn/dist/main.js`